New Regulations for Holiday Rentals - August 2024

 Controlling the Growth of Holiday Rentals

 The mandatory registration and licensing requirements will give Andalusian authorities better oversight of the holiday rental market.
-By limiting the number of days a property can be rented out and enforcing strict occupancy limits, the regulations aim to control the proliferation of holiday rentals and reduce their impact on the housing market.
+By limiting the number of days a property can be rented out and enforcing strict occupancy limits, the regulations aim to control the proliferation of holiday homes and reduce their impact on the housing market.
 This approach is expected to ease housing shortages, making more properties available for long-term residents.
 Some regions have restricted the number of tourist licenses they will grant.

 Enhancing Safety and Quality Standards